k3karthic/ansible__busy-behind-nat/README.md

     1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File).
 1. Set username and ssh authentication in `inventory/group_vars/all.yml`.
 2. Set username and password for YDNS in `inventory/group_vars/ydns.yml` using the sample `inventory/group_vars/ydns.yml.sample`.
+3. Change the CIDR of the virtual network (172.23.0.0/16) to ensure it does'nt overlap with your local network.

 ## Run